chzylee/MoraleBot/README.md

 ### Toggle

 Although he may look old, Morning River is still a child at heart.
 Greet him with a 'Hey Mr.' or put him to sleep with a 'Goodnight Mr.' and he'll wake and sleep as you command.
 If you ever get sick of him, just say 'see ya Mr.' and he'll politely leave.

+## Testing

+Jasmine tests are setup and placed in the spec folder. [river.spec.js](./spec/river.spec.js) has the tests for the bot.
+Run `jasmine` in base directory to run tests.